nxadm/certmin/cmd/certmin/README.md

 the chain can be generated automatically by following Issuer Certificate URLs, even if a remote server does not offer intermediate certificates.
 - verify local or remote certificates against their key.
 - order chains (from leaf to root or root to leaf).
 - download and/or convert certificates to PEM PKCS1 files.
 - support for PEM and DER encoding in PKCS1, PKCS5, PKCS7, PKCS8 and PKCS12 containers.
 - prompt for key passwords.
-- colourise the output.
+- colourise the output on systems that support ANSI escapes like Linux, BSDs or MAC, and on better terminals on MS windows like Windows Terminal (instead of cmd.exe).

 The certmin uses the [certmin library](https://github.com/nxadm/certmin).